Worship & Bible Study | Many Spiritual Traditions | Presbyterian Traditions | ACtivators | Staff

 Austin College is a diverse place.
 We are proud of our affiliation with the Presbyterian Church (USA), and equally proud of the many spiritual traditions represented among our students.
 We offer a wide variety of Religious Life programs and activities to help interested students think about their authentic faith in an increasingly diverse world.

 Dr. John Williams, Chaplain & Director of Church Relations

-Every Sunday evening, there is a non-denominational Christian communion service planned and led by Austin College students in the Small Chapel of Wynne Chapel.
+Every Sunday evening at 6pm, there is a non-denominational Christian communion service planned and led by Austin College students in the Sally Majors Chapel in Wynne Chapel.
 In addition to its own programs, the Religious Life Office coordinates the work of several different student organizations.
 The membership and activity of these groups varies from year to year depending on student leadership and participation.
 In recent years this list has included such groups as:

 - Austin College Unitarian Universalist Students

 - Asian Students Association (which includes several Buddhist students)

 - Indian Cultural Association (which comprises Hindu, Christian, and Muslim students)

 - InterVarsity Christian Fellowship (IVCF)

 - Jewish Students Association